Anaphylaxis treatment

 • Insect venom (e.g., bee or wasp stings)

 This treatment is not suitable for non-allergic hypotension or non-systemic allergic reactions.
-The decision should be made by a physician based on the severity of symptoms.
+It should be used based on a physician’s assessment of symptom severity.

-During the acute phase, administer 0.01-0.3 mg of epinephrine via intramuscular injection into the outer thigh, repeating every 5-15 minutes until symptoms improve.
-Pediatric doses are calculated based on body weight, but in emergencies, prioritize administration and adjust dosage accordingly.
+In the acute phase, 0.01-0.3 mg of epinephrine should be administered via intramuscular injection into the outer thigh, with repeat doses (every 5-15 minutes) until symptoms improve.
+Pediatric doses are calculated based on weight, but in emergencies, the initial dose should be administered first, then adjusted accordingly.

-For long-term management, patients should carry preloaded auto-injectors and store them at room temperature.
-After use, immediate medical attention is necessary, with at least 4 hours of hospitalization observation to prevent rebound phenomena.
+For long-term management, patients must carry preloaded auto-injectors and store them at room temperature.
+After use, immediate medical attention is required, and at least 4 hours of hospitalization for observation is recommended to prevent rebound phenomena.

 Benefits and Advantages